helioaz/ontPercept/README.md

   - documentation: manuals and reports.
   - implementation: source files associated with the project.
 Three subdirectories have been created:
-      - OntSenseCSharpAPI (C# version of the API),
+      - OntPerceptCSharpAPI (C# version of the API),
-      - OntSenseJavaAPI   (Java version of the API)  and
+      - OntPerceptJavaAPI   (Java version of the API)  and
       - SoarFiles (cognitive architecture instance used to test the system).
   - project: maintains models created for the  ontology and software development.

-## What is ontSense?
+## What is ontPercept?
 Nowadays, state-of-the-art robots are capable of millimetric motion accuracy by performing highly repetitive tasks, however, as a constraint they operate in highly structured environments where objects are in known and predictable locations.
 Thus, it is not surprising that robots are more often used in high-volume operations such as painting and welding, rather than operations where diversity of actions, direct contact with humans, and variability of the environment meet fundamental requirements.

 Social robotics is an area of research that aims to make viable the direct interaction of robots with humans in unstructured environments.
 It uses several techniques,  such as, machine learning, cognitive modeling, artificial intelligence, knowledge representation and ontology.
 One factor that compromises the rapid evolution of social robotics  is the difficulty in modeling cognitive systems due to the volume and complexity of information produced by a chaotic world full of sensory information.
 In addition, the validation of results with the use of real environments involving buildings, streets and people presents a high cost of installation and maintenance.

-The OntSense ontology  models the senses captured by the agent robotic sensors.
+The OntPercept ontology  models the senses captured by the agent robotic sensors.
 This modeling  facilitates the reproduction of experiments associated with cognitive models and the comparison among different implementations.

 The main characteristics of this ontology are: